-Jinger Duggar And Jeremy Vuolo Questioned About Baby, Pants & Money With New Season Promotion Of ‘Counting On’
+Jinger Duggar And Jeremy Vuolo Questioned About Baby, Pants & Money In New Season Promotion Of ‘Counting On’

 Some of the fans thought that the couple was interesting enough to have a spin-off of their own, saying that “[Jinger]’s the one who relates to the world.”

-Unlike the other newly married Duggar couples, Jinger and Jeremy have not yet brought having babies into the picture.
+Unlike the other newly married Duggar couples, Jinger and Jeremy have not brought having babies into the picture.
 In the past, they made it clear that they do want to have children and start a family of their own.

 “We really are just looking to the Lord to see what he provides,” Jeremy said right after the wedding.

-It is true that Jinger and Jeremy play by the rule of their own.
-Pants, shorts and sleeveless dresses are now a part of her wardrobe, which were highly discouraged when she lived with her parents in Arkansas.
+It is true that Jinger and Jeremy play by rules of their own.
+Pants, shorts, and sleeveless dresses are now a part of her wardrobe, which was highly discouraged when she lived with her parents in Arkansas.
 As the couple settles into life together in Texas, having a baby also does not seem like their priority.

 [Featured Image by Jeremy Vuolo/Facebook]